The breakdown of weak null singularities inside black holes: Introduction

 We now return to the characterization of the interior boundary.
 In addition to the Weak and Strong Cosmic Censorship conjectures, one problem is left unexplored: the causal character of $\mathcal{S}$.
 In particular, one can wonder whether $\mathcal{S}$ is space-like, in the sense of Definition \ref{spacelikedef}.
-The following ``space-like singularity'' conjecture appears reasonable: \begin{conjecture} Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+) \neq \emptyset $, then $\mathcal{S} \neq \emptyset$ is space-like, in the sense of Definition \ref{spacelikedef}. \end{conjecture} Note that, with the approach adopted in the present paper, we do not have any control over the causal character of $\mathcal{S}$, as we use a contradiction argument.
-Thus, it seems that a different perspective is required to investigate this issue.
+The following ``space-like singularity'' conjecture appears reasonable: \begin{conjecture} Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which if the maximal future development has $\mathcal{Q}^+ \cap J^{-}(\mathcal{I}^+) \neq \emptyset $, then $\mathcal{S} \neq \emptyset$ is space-like. \end{conjecture} Note that, with the approach adopted in the present paper, we do not have any control over the causal character of $\mathcal{S}$, as we use a contradiction argument.
+Thus, it seems that a different approach is required to investigate this issue.